-The Citizens' Police Academy is a course designed to provide citizens a better understanding of the Stephen F. Austin State University Police Department’s operations and Community Policing philosophy.
-Classes will be held June 8 (Wednesday) and 9 (Thursday) from 9 a.m. to 4 p.m. at the Cole STEM Building on the SFA Campus, 418 Griffith Blvd.
-This course will cover topics such as criminal investigations, patrol operations, telecommunications, and more.
-Classes will consist of lectures and hands-on demonstrations.
+The Citizens' Police Academy is a course designed to provide citizens a better understanding of the Stephen F. Austin State University Police Department’s operations and community policing philosophy.
+Classes will be held once a week from 3 to 5 p.m. at the SFA Campus.
+This course will cover topics such as criminal investigations, patrol operations, telecommunications and more.
+Classes will consist of lectures and hands-on demonstrations, and there will be an opportunity to sign up for a ride-along.

 The purpose of the program is to provide insight into the responsibilities of a university police department and the measures taken to prevent, deter and respond to criminal and non-criminal activities.
 In addition, the program is designed to enhance communication and create long-term meaningful partnerships with the students, staff, faculty and supporters of this institution.
 We are confident that graduates of the Citizens' Police Academy will share their knowledge with the community and become ambassadors for the organization.